cldif/REAM/README.md

 ### Prerequisites

-What things you need to install the software and how to install them.
+What things you need to set up the software and how to install them.
 Down below is written the list of commands to type in a Debian or Debian-based system:

 ```